couchbaselabs/sdk-rfcs/rfc/0058-error-handling.md

   * Renamed ScopeAlreadyExists to ScopeExists (#602)
   * Renamed BucketAlreadyExists to BucketExists (#605)
 * Jan 15, 2020 - Revision #15 (by Michael Nitchinger)
-  * Added Analytics parameters to the analytics error context (and renamed “params” to “parameters”)
+  * Added Analytics parameters to the analytics error context (and renamed "params" to "parameters")
 * Jan 16, 2020 - Revision #16 (by Michael Nitchinger)
   * Moved EncodingFailure and DecodingFailure to the end of the list and gave it number #19 and #20.
   * Added definition for HTTPErrorContext to cover generic HTTP errors.
-  * Fixed a bunch of missing error code “raised when” status values.
+  * Fixed a bunch of missing error code "raised when" status values.
   * Removed the MutationLost error and mapped that case under DurabilityAmbiguous instead.
   * Added descriptions to many different error codes.
 * April 30, 2020